- The Process Of Registering A Vehicle In Mexico

 Getting Your License

-Here are other items that you’ll need: a recent water or electric bill with your mailing address, immigration documents or a voter card for citizens.
+Here are other items that you’ll need: a recent water or electric bill with your mailing address, immigration documents, or a voter card for citizens.

-Getting License Plates
+Getting Number Plates

 First things first, you cannot do this without a Mexican license.
 Got it?
 Great.
 Bring two copies plus the original license to the transit police.
 Alongside that, you’ll need a recent water or electric bill, proof of the import fee and proof of vehicle ownership.

-Be sure that your vehicle identification number matches up with your paperwork or there will be some trouble.
+Ensure your vehicle identification number matches up with your paperwork or there will be some trouble.

 As far as fees for the license plates, that all depends on the current value of your car.